NovationScripts/Multimillionaire/README.md

 But investing is not the main or mandatory aspect; the key is a thorough audit and support.

+Over time, we will not allow the cryptocurrency on which we launch our project to drop in value, and later this cryptocurrency will become the leading one.

 **We enjoy doing what we love, and we have a talent for it**.